 You probably have a new business name in mind.
 Nonetheless, your new name needs to meet a few legal requirements.
 Your new business name must:

 The designator you choose is up to you.
 Finding a distinguishable name takes a little more work.
 You’ll need to search and compare New Jersey’s records of all registered and reserved business names.
-We can complete the search for you with our Business Name Checker and then reserve your name for 120 days with our Business Name Reservation Service.

 To be prepared to file your name change, you’ll need to gather some information.
 Think back to the information you included in your business formation documents when you registered with DORES.
 You’ll want to have the following: